 Composite Decking is Low-Maintenance Decking

 Unlike other deck materials, Composite Decking does not require anywhere near as much maintenance.
-Since the material is not actually wood, composite decking is not susceptible to moisturizing, which causes shriveling or expanding in wooden materials.
+Since the material is not actually wood, composite decking is not susceptible to moisturizing, which causes shriveling or expansion in wooden materials.
 Additionally, other benefits that set composite decking apart from regular wood include:

 - No cracking: The weathering effects on wood will include cracking in several instances.
 This can be a hazard, bringing in splinters or even holes in your deck.
 These same effects do not impact composite decking, so you can enjoy a crack-free deck.

 - No insects: You will not have to worry about termites or any and all bugs from burrowing in your composite decking.
 A naturally wooden deck would allow for crevices and weathered troughs in the material to allow for insect infestation, which can be a mess to clean up.
 Composite decking is immune to insect infestation.

 - No separation: The stability of your wooden deck may be compromised by separation and warping.
 A change in the weather is the minimum cause required to alter your deck in some way.
 Fortunately, given that composite decking is left alone by the weather, shape-shifting is something you will not have to worry about.

 - No staining: Wood decks do not just require structural maintenance; they require aesthetic maintenance too.
 Weather cycles will interfere with a fresh paint job or polishing.
 Composite decking is naturally smooth and shiny, so you will not need to stain, prime, or paint it.